David Remfry: We Think the World of You

-Originally hailing from Worthing, West Sussex, Remfry is now a long-term resident of the Chelsea Hotel.
-After studying at Hull College of Art, he had his first solo show in London in 1973; more than 50 international solo exhibitions have followed.
-He was elected a Royal Academician in 2006 and divides his time between New York and London.
+Originally hailing from Worthing, West Sussex, Remfry is a long-term resident of the Chelsea Hotel – known for its appeal to creatives and celebrities since it opened in the late 19th century.
+After studying at Hull College of Art, he had his first solo show in London in 1973 and more than 50 international solo exhibitions have followed.
+He was elected a Royal Academician in 2006 and divides his time between New York and his studio in Kensington, London.